Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-Litter is a touchy subject since cats can be notoriously picky about litter.
-So, that’s all the more reason to make sure that your cat is getting the best litter for their needs and yours.
-If you’re having trouble with lifting their litter, a lightweight litter might be just the thing for your household!
+Litter is a touchy subject because cats can be notoriously picky about it.
+But that’s all the more reason to make sure your cat is getting the best litter for their needs and yours.
+If you’re having trouble lifting their regular clay litter, a lightweight litter is safe for cats and might be just the thing for your household!

 Our vets